 The interactions between Latin America and the United States now extend beyond diplomatic relations into matters of culture, commerce, finance, and immigration.
 The expertise of the Latin American faculty at Columbia University and the curiosity of its students reflect this growth and diversification.
 ILAS seeks to facilitate the institutional and scholarly linkages that will maintain Columbia's leadership in the field.

 ILAS serves as a portal for scholars and institutions, inside and outside Columbia, to identify and establish productive exchanges with the different academic units of the university.
 ILAS provides the venue for a variety of public events featuring distinguished speakers, research reports, seminars, conferences, and a lunchtime lecture series.
 The institute also assists graduate students in the social sciences to develop a program of study from the wide range of Latin American courses available throughout the university.

 ILAS distributes resources to support Latin American research and teaching at Columbia.
 It awards various fellowships and grants to faculty and graduate and undergraduate students to further their research and thus to enrich the academic community.
-Named by the Department of Education as a National Resource Center for Latin American Studies, ILAS is part of the New York City Consortium on Latin America along with the Center for Latin American and Caribbean Studies at New York University (CLASCS).
+ILAS and the Center for Latin American and Caribbean Studies (CLACS) at New York University is part of the New York City Consortium on Latin America through academic collaborations for over 20 years.

 Special Admissions Requirements